scooter-lacroix/swiss-sandbox/docs/COMPONENTS.md

 ## 🚀 System Overview

-Swiss Sandbox is a comprehensive development environment that combines:
+Swiss Sandbox - the Swiss army knife of AI toolkits - is a comprehensive development environment that combines:

 1. **Intelligent Sandbox System** - Workspace isolation, task planning, and execution
 2. **CodeIndexer Functionality** - Advanced search, file manipulation, and indexing